Skip to content

 1. Input: This is the signal or information that represents the desired state or setpoint for the system.
 It specifies the goal or the behavior that the control system aims to achieve.

 2. Difference block (comparator or summer): This block compares the input and feedback signal (a scaled copy of output) and generates an error signal.
+For example, in an operational amplifier, the function of difference block is achieved by a differential pair.

 4. Plant (Process): The plant, often referred to as the system or process, is the physical or mathematical representation of the system being controlled.
 It could be a machine, a chemical process, an electrical circuit, or any other dynamic system that requires regulation.
+In an op-amp, the output stage is considered as the plant.
+In motor drive applications, large MOSFETs are used to drive the motors which can be considered as the plant.

 5. Output: The output is the response of the plant to the control action generated by the controller.
 It represents the actual behavior of the system at any given time.

 6. Feedback sensors: Feedback is the process of measuring the output of the system and comparing it to the desired input (setpoint).
 The controller makes adjustments to the control action to minimize the difference between the desired and actual states based on the output of the feedback sensor.
+In an op-amp, it the feedback β-network which can be considered as sensors.
+The input of the β network is voltage and output is also voltage.

 Mathematical representation (transfer function) of a closed loop negative feedback system